Letters from Lodi

 Think about it: We consume food and beverages in order to sustain ourselves; and therefore, accordingly, we have been hardwired as thinking animals to take pleasure, almost infinite variations of gratification, in what we eat and drink.
 Consciously or unconsciously, our lives are guided, and to a large extent fulfilled, by our abilities to smell.

-The gloriously liquid taste of black cherry, strawberry or raspberry from a well-made Pinot noir or Zinfandel?
-The intriguing subtleties of mint, green peppers or tobacco in an elegantly crafted Cabernet Sauvignon?
-The tasted of crunchy apple, exotic pineapple or sumptuous cream in a Chardonnay?
+The gloriously liquid taste of black cherry, strawberry or raspberry from a well-made Pinot Noir or Zinfandel?
+The intriguing subtleties of mint, green peppers, or tobacco in an elegantly crafted Cabernet Sauvignon?
+The taste of crunchy apple, exotic pineapple, or sumptuous cream in a Chardonnay?
 All of these qualities, which we collectively group as aromas and flavors, are sensations that you "taste" through your sense of smell, or olfaction.
 These are the delineations that make our finest, most distinctive wines... fine and distinctive.
-When you can't smell anything at all, you may as well be drinking rotgut, $1.99 wine from a box or can.
-There is absolutely no difference between that and a ultra-premium Pinot noir or even a $400 Cabernet Sauvignon when your nose is physically unable to participate in the gustatory experience.
+When you can't smell anything at all, you may as well be drinking rotgut, a $1.99 wine from a box or can.
+There is absolutely no difference between that and an ultra-premium Pinot Noir or even a $400 Cabernet Sauvignon when your nose is physically unable to participate in the gustatory experience.

-Powered by your mental capacity, the nose can even perceive sensations that are "hot" (like pepper), "cold" (menthol), "dry" (wood, like pencil shavings) or "sweet" (vanilla, spearmint or cinnamon).
-This has been called sensory syncreticism, which is very much aroma related.
+Powered by your mental capacity, the nose can even perceive sensations that are "hot" (like pepper), "cold" (menthol), "dry" (wood, like pencil shavings), or "sweet" (vanilla, spearmint, or cinnamon).
+This has been called sensory syncretism, which is very much aroma related.
 Aromas, in other words, are our most effective way of delineating and appreciating wines, and therefore are never to be overlooked when you find yourself in front of a glass.
-What you smell and perceive is exactly what makes a $30 Zinfandel, or a $300 Cabernet Sauvignon, worthy what has been paid for these bottles.
+What you smell and perceive is exactly what makes a $30 Zinfandel, or a $300 Cabernet Sauvignon, worthy of what has been paid for these bottles.